tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA.md

 Lock Selected Items in Donut Visualization
 1. In the Marketing Channel Performance table, select the following channels:<p>
-      a.partner offer<p>
-      b.email<p>
-      c.social<p>
-      d.mobile sms<p>
-      e.web sem<p>
-      f.web natural search<p>
+      a. partner offer
+      b. email
+      c. social
+      d. mobile sms
+      e. web sem
+      f. web natural search

 <kbd><img src="./images/CJA-FIGURE22.png"  /></kbd>

 2. Click on the round dot in the top left corner of the Donut visualization to bring up the Data Source Settings menu and click the "Lock Selection" checkbox.

 3. Under the "Lock Selection" checkbox is a drop-down list that defaults to "Selected Positions".
 This means that the Donut visualization is tied to the elements in the selected positions in the table.
-That's not what we want because these channels of interest may move around in the table over time based on performance. a.Click on the drop-down and select "Selected Items" instead of "Selected Positions".
+That's not what we want because these channels of interest may move around in the table over time based on performance.
+      a.
+Click on the drop-down and select "Selected Items" instead of "Selected Positions".
 This will tie the Donut visualization to the specific channels of interest.

 <kbd><img src="./images/CJA-FIGURE23.png"  /></kbd>